curl/everything-curl/libcurl/conn/proxies.md

 An HTTPS proxy is similar to an HTTP proxy but allows the client to connect to it using a secure HTTPS connection.
-Since the proxy connection is separate from the connection to the remote site even in this situation, as HTTPS to the remote site will be tunneled through the HTTPS connection to the proxy, libcurl provides a whole set of TLS options for the proxy connection that are separate from the connection to the remote host.
+Since the proxy connection is separate from the connection to the remote site even in this situation, as HTTPS to the remote site is tunneled through the HTTPS connection to the proxy, libcurl provides a whole set of TLS options for the proxy connection that are separate from the connection to the remote host.

 For example, `CURLOPT_PROXY_CAINFO` is the same functionality for the HTTPS proxy as `CURLOPT_CAINFO` is for the remote